About Beth Alpert Nakhai

 AMERICAN SCHOOLS OF ORIENTAL RESEARCH:

-I have served on the Board of Trustees of the American Schools of Oriental Research since 2002.
+I served on the Board of Trustees of the American Schools of Oriental Research since 2002.
 Particularly important to me is my work as head of ASOR's new Initiative on the Status of Women.
 I am working with others to document - and improve - the status of women in ASOR and in the field of Near Eastern archaeology.
-I am always eager for ideas and for assistance with this monumental - and critically important - venture.

 - Archaeology of Western Asia